Alikalou/PHP-Mini-OOP/README.md

 - Basic file handling and object serialization
 - Runtime introspection

-All examples are kept straightforward to emphasize **concept clarity over application logic**.
+All examples are intentionally straightforward to emphasize **conceptual correctness and design clarity** over feature breadth.

 ---

 ## Source Code Structure

-The `src/` directory contains the actual **OOP constructs and domain classes** used in the project.
+The `src/` directory contains the project’s domain entities and supporting OOP constructs.
-Each folder represents a specific concept or responsibility, such as domain entities, interfaces, traits, and supporting utilities.
+Each folder represents a specific responsibility, such as domain models, interfaces, traits, and shared utilities.

-The project also includes a small **demo script** that exercises these classes and demonstrates how the different OOP features work together in practice.

----
+A small demo script is included to exercise the system and illustrate how the different OOP components interact at runtime.